 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-Our anesthesia doctors work closely with your surgeon to make the best pain plan for you during and after surgery.
+Our anesthesia doctors work closely with surgeons to make the best pain plan during and after surgery.
 For some larger surgeries, such as large abdominal surgeries, an epidural may help your pain.

 IV pain medicine are given through a vein and work fairly fast.
 They may make you feel groggy, sick, constipated, or breathe slower.

 An epidural is a small catheter or tube.
 It is placed just outside the spinal cord (called the epidural space).
 The medicine then numbs the nerve roots which controls your pain.
 They work the same as the medicine dentists use to numb your mouth.

 The catheter is put in while you sit up or lay on your side.
 You may get medicine to help you relax when it is being placed.
 The process is: